GabeStah/gremlin-chaos-monkey/src/alternatives/vmware/index.md

 The final (optional) component for using Chaos Lemur is Redis.
 If configured, Chaos Lemur will use Redis to store persistence state information.

 Check out the [official repository](https://github.com/strepsirrhini-army/chaos-lemur) and [this blog post](https://content.pivotal.io/blog/chaos-lemur-testing-high-availability-on-pivotal-cloud-foundry) for more information on getting Chaos Lemur up and running within your BOSH-managed environment.

+## Chaos Engineering on VMware with Gremlin

+Gremlin's [Failure as a Service][#gremlin-failure-as-a-service] finds and helps you fix weaknesses in your VMware architecture before they cause problems.
+Gremlin makes Chaos Engineering simple, safe, and secure, improving your system's stability and resilience against unexpected failures.
+You can start running Chaos Experiments on your VMware application in just a few minutes by [signing up][#gremlin-account-signup] for an account and [installing Gremlin][#gremlin-installation].
+Gremlin can perform a wide range of attacks against your infrastructure including modifying network traffic; killing off virtual machines; overloading CPU, memory, disk, and IO; and much more.

+Check out [these tutorials][#gremlin-installation] to learn how to install Gremlin and start injecting failure into your VMware system today.

 {% include nav-internal.md %}